leppekja/snap-dashboard/src/index.md

   <h1>Visualizing SNAP Performance Indicators</h1>
 </div>

-**work-in-progress as of 1-20-25**

-The [Supplemental Nutrition Assistance Program](https://www.fns.usda.gov/snap/supplemental-nutrition-assistance-program) implements a [quality control system](https://www.fns.usda.gov/snap/qc) with the following aims, which are, according to the USDA,

-- to measure the accuracy of states’ SNAP eligibility and benefit determinations,
-- and to identify and correct errors in eligibility and benefit calculations.
+A work-in-progress as of 2-1-25 exploring USDA data on [SNAP quality control measures](https://www.fns.usda.gov/snap/qc).
+This dashboard shows examples on how to use [published data](https://github.com/leppekja/SNAP-performance-indicators) while highlighting its limitations.

+## The Benefits & Costs of SNAP

 Let's start with a quick overview of SNAP for context.
 We'll update some charts from the [USDA economic Research Service Key Statistics page](https://www.ers.usda.gov/topics/food-nutrition-assistance/supplemental-nutrition-assistance-program-snap/key-statistics-and-research/) to start with.

-## The Benefits & Costs of SNAP

 As of writing this in the Fall of 2024, debate continues on renewing the 2018 Farm Bill, of which SNAP funding accounts for the majority of the costs.

 <div class="grid grid-cols-2">
 <div class="card">
-<h1>${snapParticipation2023}</h1> million average monthly participants benefited from SNAP in 2023
+<h1>${snapParticipation2023}</h1> million average monthly participants benefited from SNAP in FY 2023
 </div>
 <div class="card">
-<h1>$${snapCost2023}</h1> billion dollars spent on SNAP in 2023 (in 2023 dollars)
+<h1>$${snapCost2023}</h1> billion dollars spent on SNAP in FY 2023 (in 2023 dollars)
 </div>
 </div>
 <div class="grid grid-cols-2">